Farewill online wills: our terms and conditions

 Appointing Farewill Trustees

-Where you appoint Farewill Trustees Limited in your will to act as an executor and trustee of your estate, The terms Farewill Trustees Limited: our terms and conditions below, will apply.
+Where you appoint Farewill Trustees Limited in your document to act as an executor and trustee of your estate, The terms Farewill Trustees Limited: our terms and conditions, will apply.
 Please read these terms carefully.

 Data protection and privacy

 Our registration number with the Information Commissioner’s Office is ZA258663.
 We collect, store and use your personal information to provide and manage your service.
-For information on how we do this, see our privacy notice.
+For information on how we do this, see our privacy policy.
 You can find this online at www.farewill.com/privacy.
-If you’d like a paper copy of our privacy notice, just let us know.
+If you’d like a paper copy of our privacy policy, just let us know.

 You may supply information about another person or other people to us when you make your document.
 You confirm that you have their permission to pass on their details, including any sensitive data to us and that they agree to us holding and processing their information and data.
 Data provided to us will be processed in accordance with our privacy policy.